Bhawanipore Club: Men's hockey

 Bhawanipore Club runs men's field hockey section.
 Noted India international Jaswant Singh Rajput appeared with the club in domestic leagues.

 Tennis

 Lawn tennis is a sport practiced at the Bhawanipore Club, and it is an affiliated member club of the Bengal Tennis Association (BTA).

 Futsal

-The club operates a futsal division, with its men's team competing in both the IFA Futsal Championship and AIFF Club Futsal Championship.
+The club operates a futsal division, with its men's team competing in both the IFA Futsal Championship and AIFF Club Futsal Championship 2024-25 under head coach Abhishek Goswami who is AFC Futsal level 2 coach.
 In 2025, they secured the title by defeating United Kolkata Sports Club in the final, thereby earning qualification for the AIFF Futsal Club Championship 2024–25, scheduled to be held in August 2025 at the Manoj Sarkar Indoor Stadium, Rudrapur, Uttarakhand.
 Bhawanipore appointed Abhishek Goswami as their head coach.
 A qualified professional holding the AFC Futsal Level 2 License, his expertise and guidance were instrumental in leading Bhawanipore FC to victory in the prestigious IFA Futsal Championship 2024–25.